mama-cailleach/double-double-stats-and-trouble/_posts/2025-08-21-all-seasons-part1.md

 ---
-title: Double Double Stats and Trouble 001
+title: All Seasons – Part 1 (2013–2025)
-subtitle: All Seasons – Part 1 (2013–2025)
+subtitle: First Edition
 date: 2025-08-21
-author: Marcelo
+author: mama
 summary: The first report as I build the database, a first glance into our team's history from 2013-2025.
 This report provides a broad overview of our match results, run scoring, and wickets breakdown...
 tags: [cricket, stats, TBONTB, all-seasons, 001]
 ---